 - provides information to the construction and housing sector on work opportunities

-- coordinates an annual remote housing industry forum to allow ABEs and industry stakeholders to connect, learn about the program and its economic opportunities.
+- coordinates a remote housing industry forum to allow ABEs and industry stakeholders to connect, learn about the program and its economic opportunities.

 For work opportunities